fszymanski13/training-webb-app/README.md

 # Training Webb App
 Web application designed to monitor training and diet progress.
-Allows to set goals, calculate daily calorie consumption and monitor progress.'
+Allows to set goals, calculate daily calorie consumption and monitor progress.
 ### Features
 - Calculate user's daily calorie consumption based on the personal data and set up goal
 - Store the data about daily training and diet